conversence/idealoom/doc/testing.rst

 For more information regarding testing a Pyramid application, see the `Pyramid Documentation`_ on testing.
-Assembl uses WebTest_ to conduct it's integration testing of a Pyramid application.
+IdeaLoom uses WebTest_ to conduct it's integration testing of a Pyramid application.

 Integration
 ===========